SNU-ARC/atc21-asap-kernel/README.md

 ## Usage
 This code is a patch of Google Pixel 4's Linux kernel.
 To test this code, you should
-1. Dowload Pixel 4's kernel from
+1. Dowload Pixel 4's kernel using repo
 2. Patch the code in this repo
 3. Compile the patched kernel image, then flash it to Google Pixel 4.